mimingcui/mimingcui.github.io/_pages/cv.md

 * Proficient in programming languages such as BASH and R, and familiar with Python.
 * Skilled in the utilization of computer servers for computational tasks.
 * Proficient in scientific paper writing, with a strong ability to communicate complex concepts effectively.
-* Fluent in English and speak basic French.
+* Fluent in English and speak intermediate French.

 Publications
 ======
+* Ding, X., Pelser, P. B., Xu, C., Porth, I., __Cui M.__, El-Kassaby, Y. A., ... & Li, Y. (2025).
+Leveraging close-range UAV phenotyping and GWAS for enhanced understanding of slash pine growth dynamics. *Information Processing in Agriculture*.
 * __Cui M.__, Roe, A. D., Boyle, B., Keena, M., Wu, Y., ... & Porth, I. (2024).
 Tracking the North American Asian Longhorned Beetle Invasion With Genomics. *Evolutionary Applications*.
 * Wang L., Li C., Luo Y., Wang G., Dou Z., Haq I. U., ... & __Cui M.__ (2023).
 Current and future control of the wood‐boring pest *Anoplophora glabripennis*. *Insect Science*.
 * Qin H., Xu H., Capron A., Porth I., __Cui M.__, Keena M. A., ... & Hamelin R. C. (2023).
 Is there hybridization between 2 species of the same genus in sympatry? — The genetic relationships between *Anoplophora glabripennis*, *Anoplophora chinensis*, and putative hybrids. *Insect Science*.